Last updated 23 September 2020

 Discover the UK ID for residents here.

-Much of the protest was focused on the creation of a National Identity Register holding up to 50 different pieces of information on each citizen, rather than the card itself.
-The £60 price tag for the ID card was also much too high for a low perceived value.
+Much of the protest was focused on creating a National Identity Register holding up to 50 different pieces of information on each citizen, rather than the card itself.
+The £60 price tag for the ID card was too high for a low perceived value.

 GOV.UK Verify is born in 2015 and a different context.
 Identity fraud is high in the UK, and 84% of all identity fraud was committed online in 2014.
 As a result, there is far greater acceptance of the need for tighter security in general and online identity protection in particular.